markbattistella/FormLogger/README.md

 ## License

 `FormLogger` is available under the MIT license.
-See the LICENSE file for more information.
+See the LICENCE file for more information.